bnb-chain/greenfield-whitepaper/part1.md

 ### 6.1 Account Creation

-To write a data object into Greenfield, the users must have an account, or more specifically, an address on the BNB Greenfield blockchain.
+To write a data object into Greenfield, the user must have an account, or more specifically, an address on the BNB Greenfield blockchain.
 This can be done by transferring some BNB either from other addresses on Greenfield or from BSC.